turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 #### Install the Dependency

-Return to your terminal and, from your project directory, run `bundle`.
+Return to your terminal and, from your project directory, run `bundle` in the terminal..
 The Bundler gem will read the `Gemfile`, decide if anything needs to be installed from RubyGems, and install it.

+This will also generate a `Gemfile.lock` file which contains information about gem versions.

 ### Beginning `app.rb`